vkmithun05/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

 8. Complete an implementation of the proposed solution for a single tenant to train the team and perfect the process.

+9. Enhance attendee session feedback with AI to prevent inappropriate content from being posted, and real-time language translation to better accommodate growing worldwide conference attendance.

 ### Customer objections

 1. There are many ways to deploy Docker containers on Azure.
 How do those options compare and what are motivations for each?